ArchiMoebius/zippy/documentation-payload/zippy/commands/download.md

 - T1041
 ## Detailed Summary

 Download a file from the remote host in chunks.
-Download is a non-blocking command
+Download is a non-blocking command.